rsyslog/rsyslog/source/configuration/global/options/rsconf1_abortonuncleanconfig.rst

 prevented if warnings are present.
 I consider this a good thing in being "strict", but I admit there also currently is no other way of doing it.

+It is recommended to use the new config style.
+The equivalent of this parameter in the new style has the same name abortOnUncleanConfig.

 **Caveats:**

 Note that the consequences of a failed rsyslogd startup can be much more